 Building Energy Analysis & Policy

-Coolearth Architecture Inc. is a full-service architecture firm who also provides specialized consulting services and expertise in sustainable building envelope design, energy modeling, and policy research.
+Coolearth is a full-service architecture firm who also provides specialized consulting services and expertise in sustainable building envelope design, energy modeling, and policy research.
 Our work supports sustainable certifications, retrofit initiatives, de-carbonization efforts, and aligns with the 2030 Challenge, serving municipalities, NGOs, industries, and utility sectors.
 We collaborate with engineers, academics, policymakers, and other stakeholders to advance environmentally responsible building practices and solutions.

 We are a member of Passive House Canada and have built and fostered relationships that cross the traditional boundaries of the architectural discipline.